redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 </style>

+I have to CHANGE The discussion to OBJECTS ... not instructions ... now the mix is complicated.

 Most modern processors support the compare-and-swap (`CAS`) instruction (e.g., `CMPXCHG` in x86 architectures).
 You can think that a `CAS` instruction executes the following code **atomically**.